The future of heart disease treatment is bold.

 Precision Medicine

-HDAC6 Inhibitor Small Molecule Program
+TN-301 HDAC6 Inhibitor Small Molecule

 Human iPSC-Derived Cardiomyocyte Screening